ibmjstart/wp-bluemix-objectstorage/readme.txt

 Uploading files *directly* to your Swift account is not currently supported by this plugin.
 They are uploaded to your application first, then copied to Swift.
 However, once they have been uploaded to Swift, they will be removed from the application.
 Files are served over https.

-* This plugin has been written for the Openstack Swift API using Zendframework's [Swift library](https://github.com/zendframework/ZendService_OpenStack), but was originally a fork of the [Amazon S3 and Cloudfront](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) plugin written by Brad Touesnard.
+* This plugin has been written for the Openstack Swift API using[php-opencloud/openstack](https://github.com/php-opencloud/openstack), but was originally a fork of the [Amazon S3 and Cloudfront](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) plugin written by Brad Touesnard.
 It is designed to work with Bluemix, and will not work outside of the Bluemix environment without effort by the developer as it depends on services provided by Bluemix.
 == Installation ==